DFC-OpenSource/ox-ctrl/README.md

 # The host kernel

 LightNVM is the Linux kernel support for Open-Channel SSDs.
 It is included in the kernel since version 4.4.
-For a better OX experience, we recommend the kernel 4.12 provided by the Open-Channel SSD Community (https://github.com/OpenChannelSSD/linux/tree/for-4.12/core).
-This kernel enables liblightnvm (http://lightnvm.io/liblightnvm/), the user-space library for Open-Channel SSDs.
+For a better OX experience, we recommend the kernel 4.11 or higher.
+It enables liblightnvm (http://lightnvm.io/liblightnvm/), the user-space library for Open-Channel SSDs.

 Installing this kernel, you will be able to run a wide set of workloads on the DFC using FOX (https://github.com/DFC-OpenSource/fox), a tool for testing Open-Channel SSDs.